REANNZ/etcbd-public/README.md

 * ````ADMINTOOL_SECRET_KEY````: this should be a long and random string used internall by the admintool.
   * Please generate this value with: ````openssl rand -base64 48````
 * ````ADMINTOOL_DEBUG````: for troubleshooting, uncomment the existing line: ````ADMINTOOL_DEBUG=True```` - but remember to comment it out again (or change to False or blank) after done with the troubleshooting.
+* ````ADMINTOOL_LOGIN_METHODS````: enter a space-separated list of login methods to enable.
+  * Choose from:
+    * shibboleth: SAML Login with Shibboleth SP via an identity federation.
+Not supported yet.
+    * locallogin: Local accounts on the admin tool instance.
+    * google-oauth2: Login with a Google account.
+Only works for applications registered with Google - see below on enabling Google login.
+    * google-plus: Login with a Google account via Google Plus.
+May be used as an alternative to Google OAuth2.
+Also only works for applications registered with Google - see below on enabling Google login.
+    * yahoo: Login with a Yahoo account.
+No registration needed.
+    * amazon: Login with an Amazon account.
+Registration needed.
+    * docker: Login with a Docker account.
+Registration needed.
+    * dropbox-oauth2: Login with a Dropbox account.
+Registration needed.
+    * facebook: Login with a Facebook account.
+Registration needed.
+    * launchpad: Login with an UbuntuOne/Launchpad account.
+No registration needed.
+    * linkedin-oatuh2: Login with a LinkedIn account.
+Registration needed.
+    * meetup: Login with a MeetUp account.
+Registration needed.
+    * twitter: Login with a Twitter account.
+Registration needed.
+  * Please note that many of these login methods require registration with the target site, and also need configuring the API key and secret received as part of the registration.
+Please see the [Python Social Auth Backends documentation](https://python-social-auth.readthedocs.org/en/latest/backends/) for the exact settings required.

 This file is used by both the containers to populate runtime configuration and by a one-off script to populate the database.